 St. Louis, MO

-Home ► Defective Product Lawsuit and Product Liability Law ► Vaginal Rejuvenation Lawsuit – Unapproved Laser Treatment Linked to Adverse Health Risks
+Home ► Defective Product Lawsuit and Product Liability Law ► Vaginal Rejuvenation Lawsuit Unapproved Treatment Linked to Health Risk

 The FDA has publicly warned numerous companies to stop marketing laser devices for vaginal rejuvenation procedures after the agency received numerous adverse event reports relating to the procedures.